createcandle/configuration-files/boot/firmware/readme.txt

-candle_hotspot.txt 			# If present, Candle will start a guest WiFi network. candle_hotspot_password.txt 		# Change the password of the guest wifi network by writing it into this file. candle_hotspot_allow_access_to_main_network.txt
+candle_hotspot.txt 			# If present, Candle will start a guest WiFi network. candle_hotspot_password.txt 		# Change the password of the guest wifi network by writing it into this file. candle_hotspot_allow_access_to_main_network.txt candle_hotspot_force_uap0.txt	# Force the Hotspot to ignore any plugged in WiFI USB sticks, and create virtual interface UAP0.

 # RECOVERY OPTIONS - DEPRECATED
 By default booting into the recovery partition starts the update process, but this can be overridden: